 Early History of the Emile family

-Another 287 words (20 lines of text) covering the years 1066, 1600, 1691, 1617, 1657, 1640 and 1649 are included under the topic Early Emile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Emile research.
+Another 144 words (10 lines of text) covering the years 1066, 1600, 1691, 1617, 1657, 1640 and 1649 are included under the topic Early Emile History in all our PDF Extended History products and printed products wherever possible.

 Emile Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Emile has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Emile have been found, including Emberley, Emerle, Emerly, Emberly, Emilly and others.

 Early Notables of the Emile family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Emile Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Emile Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Emile family to the New World and Oceana
+Migration of the Emile family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Emiles to arrive on North American shores: James Emilly who settled in Charleston in 1832; Michael Emberley settled in St. Christopher in 1685.